Frequently Asked Questions

 What is the difference between outpatient and inpatient treatment, and how do I know which is right for me?

-Outpatient treatment allows you to receive addiction care while living at home and continuing with daily responsibilities.
-Inpatient treatment involves residing at a center for a more immersive experience.
-Our Boston outpatient alcohol & drug rehab facility allows you to continue your normal life while embracing a brighter future by overcoming your addiction!
+Outpatient treatment lets you get addiction care while living at home and managing daily tasks.
+Inpatient treatment means staying at a center for a deeper recovery experience.
+Our Relief facility in Cambridge, MA offers outpatient alcohol and drug rehab so you can maintain your routine while building a healthier, addiction-free future!